-The Delaware Board of Medical Licensure and Discipline in accordance with 24 Del.C. §1713(a)(12) has proposed changes to its rules and regulations.
-The proposal creates new Regulation 32 - Use of Controlled Substances for the Treatment of Pain.
+The Delaware Board of Medical Licensure and Discipline in accordance with 24 Del.C. §1713(a)(12) is proposing changes to its rules and regulations to amend outdated renewal provisions in Regulation 14 and replace them with requirements for renewal and examination for physicians seeking initial licensure who have been out of clinical practice for 3 or more years prior to the application as authorized by 24 Del.C. §1723(d).